Just about a year ago, you got your very first job. You were ecstatic when you received your very first paycheck. You felt empowered and limitless.

 Debt mutual funds are not affected by the volatility of the stock market.
 Equity markets go through a lot of ups and downs, your investment in debt funds is not subject to this kind of uncertainty.

-2. High degree of liquidity
+2. The high degree of liquidity

 Compared to most of the asset classes in the market today, debt funds offer a high degree of liquidity.
 You can withdraw money from your debt fund account easily at any time based on your requirements.